doniablue/Alien_Escape/README.md

 # Window
 SPACE = to start the game, X = to close the game
 Space = JUMP USE the arrows left and right to move left and right.
-# Zip file of the Game
+# Zip File of the Game
 https://doniablue.github.io/Alien_Escape/
 # The Goal
 The goal of the game is to complete all the levels without getting hit by the eniemies.
 You have 3 lives and each time you get hit